pnminh/aws-solutions-architect-associate-notes-SAAC03/scalabily/ELB.md

 #### Rate limiting vs API gateway
 - ELB: Does not support natively, need to use WAF rules for that.
 - API gateway has built-in rate limiting feature
+### Gateway Load balancer
+- proxy 3rd party virtual appliances, e.g. firewall service
+- level 3,4
+### ALB vs NLB
+ALB: cannot use EIP(static IP), no private link
+NLB: can assign static IP and private link.
+Can front and forward requests to ALB if the features above are required
+### gRPC support
+- only ALB supports as it's level 7